Scenarios

 s11_revocationToken RevocationMint → use → revoke (RFC 7009)degrades

-s12_key_rotationKey Rotation + ReloadOverlapping pinned-key validity windowsdegrades
+s12_key_rotationKey Rotation + ReloadOverlapping pinned-key validity windowsfully offline (CP reload optional)

 s13_policy_denyPolicy / AuthzGuarded CP endpoint denies/admitsdegrades